kape142/HTTP-2-server/README.md

 * Further implementations of Stream states, and dependency weighting.
 * Error handeling
-* Work out why some browsers cooperate with our example server better than others.
+* Research why some browsers cooperate with our example server better than others.
 * Cleanup classes
-* Implement continous integration for project.
 * Further work on flowcontroll and recieving data from client.
 * Further debugging
-* Write more testes
+* Write more testes (e.g. end to end tests)
+* Implement continuous integration for project.
 * Create a better testing enviorment.

 ## Built With

-* [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [NuGet](https://nuget.org/) - Dependency Management

 ## Versioning